News

 The 30,000-square-foot museum will house both a traditional vertical wind tunnel and the first-ever wingsuit wind tunnel in the United States.

-International Skydiving Museum & Hall Of Fame
+International Skydiving Museum & Hall of Fame

 Image Credit: skydivingmuseum.org